Will C. Crawford High School

 Will C. Crawford High School, also known as Crawford High School and formerly Crawford Educational Complex, is a high school in the El Cerrito neighborhood of San Diego, California, United States.
 In the fall of 2012, the school was reorganized as a traditional school with one principal and two vice principals, and returned to its original name, Will C. Crawford High School.

 As of the 2018–19 school year, the school had an enrollment of 1,119 students and 48.54 classroom teachers (on an FTE basis), for a student–teacher ratio of 23:05:1.
 There were 931 students (20.19% of enrollment) eligible for free lunch and 81 (7.24% of students) eligible for reduced-cost lunch.

 It is part of San Diego Unified School District.
 Erected in 1957 and dedicated in 1958, it is a comprehensive school serving 1,500 students in grades 9–12.

 History

 Naming

-The school was named after Dr. Will C. Crawford, Superintendent of the San Diego Unified Schools from 1934 to 1954.
+The school was named after Will C. Crawford, Superintendent of the San Diego Unified Schools from 1934 to 1954.
 It was officially opened during a dedication ceremony on April 27, 1958.